Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/report.md

 ## [1] 327  10
 ```

-**Data Cleaning:** Before making any changes to the raw data set, let's assign the raw data to `gdp` in order to preserve the initial data set.
+##### Data Cleaning:

-- Next, there a total of 6 columns with missing data (for every observation), thus we will delete these columns.
-A quick way of dropping these columns would be to assign `NULL` to the respected index column of the "gdp" data frame.
+- Before making any changes to the raw data set, let's assign the raw data to `gdp` in order to preserve the initial data set.

 ```r